olillevik/skatteetaten.github.io/OpenShift/index.md

    - Section Two: Implementation details; Boober, the Database Hotel API, SKAP, Marjory, Wembley etc.

  * A significantly more meaty introduction that includes more background information (not necessarily in the same order);
-   - What is the responsibility of the Norwegian Tax Authority?
+   - What is the responsibility of The Norwegian Tax Authority?
    - A short history of the Aurora OpenShift platform (even before it was called the Aurora OpenShift platform)
    - What are the problems the Aurora OpenShift platform set out to solve?
 Is it solving them right now?
 Why did we decide to build our own set of tools and abstractions on top of OpenShift and other relevant infrastructure components.
 Common Components, Business Applications, Application "clusters" - Environments (dozens of test and development envronments)
    - What kinds of applications are/will be running on the Aurora OpenShift platform?